Dhananjay9987/Predicting-Household-Electricity-Consumption/README.md

 # Steps in the Code

 1. Import Libraries & Load Dataset
-   .
+   a.
 Uses pandas, matplotlib, and scikit-learn for data analysis, visualization, and modeling.
-   .
+   b.
 Loads the dataset electricity_data.csv.

 2. Feature Engineering
    o Creates a new column prev_hour (consumption of the previous hour).